runningman84/s3-resource-operator/README.md

 ## CI/CD

 This project uses GitHub Actions for continuous integration and deployment.
-The workflow in `.github/workflows/publish.yml` handles:
+The workflows handle:
+- **Testing**: Runs tests on every push and pull request (`.github/workflows/test.yml`)
+- **Release**: Creates semantic releases and tags when code is merged to main (`.github/workflows/release.yml`)
+- **Publishing**: Builds and publishes Docker images and Helm charts to GHCR when tags are created (`.github/workflows/publish.yml`)

+### Release Flow
+1. Code is merged to `main` branch
+2. Semantic-release creates a new version tag
-- **Building the Docker Image**: On every push to `main`, the Docker image is built and pushed to the GitHub Container Registry (GHCR).
+3. Docker image is built and pushed to `ghcr.io/runningman84/s3-resource-operator`
-- **Publishing the Helm Chart**: The Helm chart is packaged and published to a `gh-pages` branch, which serves as a public Helm repository.
+4. Helm chart is packaged and pushed to `oci://ghcr.io/runningman84/s3-resource-operator`

 ## Configuration